| VICUS.COM

 in nutritional supplements (e.g., Vitamin Shoppe, Twin Labs, Schiff

 Products, Solgar Co.) included no seal of approval on their labels.
+Does it make a difference?
+A growing volume of clinical and laboratory research

 supports the role of pycnogenol as a super-scavenger of oxygen free